 MICHAEL L. HEWITT is serving his first term as a Commissioner of St. Mary's County.
-He represents Commissioner District 2.
+He represents Commissioner District 2, the Hollywood-Leonardtown area.
 He was born in Maine and moved with his family to St. Mary's County in 1963, later graduating from Great Mills High School and St. Mary's College of Maryland.
 After college Mr. Hewitt started working in the family business, Hewitt's Service Center in Lexington Park.
-In 1981, he became president of the family business and continues to own and operate it today.
+In 1981, he became president of the family business and continues to own and operate it until his retirement in October 2016.
 Hewitt was appointed to the St Mary's County Planning Commission in 1994, elected to the St Mary's County Board of Education in 1966, and in 2001, was appointed to the St Mary's County Zoning Board of Appeals.
 From 1991 to present, his service to the community includes the Board of Education's Budget Advisory Committee, Audit Committee, Ethics Committee, and Health and Human Services Committee.
 In 1998 he was appointed to the Maryland Route 235 Focus Group, and from 2000-2006, served on the Calvert County Marine Museum Board of Governors in Solomon's, MD.
 From March 2011 to December 1, 2014, he served on the Board of Directors for the Patuxent River Naval Air Museum.
 Mr. Hewitt's civic involvement includes membership in BPO Elks Lodge #2092, twice as President, three times as Officer of the Year, and twice as Citizen of the Year.
 Other memberships include Thomas J. Shryock Masonic Lodge #223 and Fraternal Order of the Moose Lodge #2393, both in Hollywood, Maryland.
+The Hewitt family is a member of St. John's Catholic Church in Hollywood.
+He lives in Hollywood with his wife Elaine.
+They have two children, Matthew and Kristina.